The gateway to Europe's

 The EURAMET project on comparison measurement study #1242 on areal roughness measurements by optical microscopes showed that roughness measurements depend on choices of measurement principles applied, and measured parameters depend on instrument setups.
 Yet, end-users are offered little guidance on instrument selection, meaning tactile measurements are more usually performed.
 These non-optical methods, while accurate, can be destructive, slow, costly, and harder to integrate into production lines.

-The project will enable accurate 3D roughness and dimensional measurements using optical 3D microscopy and distance sensors, and produce guidance on instrumentation selection.
+The project has enabled accurate 3D roughness and dimensional measurements using optical 3D microscopy and distance sensors, and produced guidance on instrumentation selection.

-Data evaluation and uncertainty estimation methods will be developed and procedures devised to guide selection of instrumentation.
+Data evaluation and uncertainty estimation methods were developed and procedures devised to guide selection of instrumentation.
 Industrial take-up of the developed technologies and advice will be promoted to measurement supply chains, standards organisations and end-users via good practice guides, publications, and training courses.

 The developed metrology will encourage wider adoption of optical sensors for faster, more accurate non-destructive control of manufactured component surfaces and geometries.
 The inherent time efficiency and cost advantages could then accelerate product development and production processes, and so help improve Europe’s industrial competitiveness.